Midgelay History, Family Crest & Coats of Arms

 Early History of the Midgelay family

-Another 197 words (14 lines of text) are included under the topic Early Midgelay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Midgelay research.
+Another 100 words (7 lines of text) are included under the topic Early Midgelay History in all our PDF Extended History products and printed products wherever possible.

 Midgelay Spelling Variations